thrivecart/api-demo/README.md

 # thrivecart-api-demo
-Clone the repository, run `composer install` and then run it locally to view and use the demo, and get started with the `index.php` file.
+Clone the repository, run `composer install` and then run it locally to view and use the demo, and get started with the `oauth_example.php` file.

-You can also see [thrivecart-php-api](https://github.com/MarcFowler/thrivecart-php-api/) repository for the underlying library documentation.
+You can also see [thrivecart-php-api](https://github.com/MarcFowler/thrivecart-php-api/) repository for the underlying library.

+We also provide [Postman-powered examples of all API requests](https://documenter.getpostman.com/view/11065483/Szf26qmb?version=latest#intro) which can be read to see examples in languages other than PHP.
+Note that authorisation via the Bearer header is required.

 # ThriveCart API
 All responses will always be JSON-encoded.
 If an `error` key exists, it will contain details of the error in question which you can use.